dorkodu/sage/paper/7 -- Execution.md

     1. Assert: *entityType* is an Entity type defined in *schema*.

-2. Let *referenceValue* be the result of running the resolver function with *query* as the parameter.
+2. Let *referenceValue* be the result of calling the resolver function with *query* as the parameter.

 3. Let *actName* be the act in *query*.
     1. If *actName* is defined: